dusk-network/dusk-protocol/consensus/ratification/README.md

 # Ratification
 *Ratification* is the third step in an [*SA iteration*][sai].
 In this step, the result of the [Validation][val] step is agreed upon by another committee of randomly chosen provisioners.

-Members of the extracted committee cast a vote with the output of the[Validation][step] as resulting from the $\mathsf{Validation}$ messages received.
+Members of the extracted committee cast a vote with the output of the [Validation][val] step as resulting from the $\mathsf{Validation}$ messages received.
 At the same time, all provisioners, including committee members, collect Ratification votes from the network until a target quorum is reached or the step timeout expires.

-If a quorum is reached for any result, a $mathsf{Quorum}$ [`Quorum`][qmsg] is generated with the aggregated signatures of both Validation and Ratification steps.
+If a quorum is reached for any result, a $\mathsf{Quorum}$ [`Quorum`][qmsg] is generated with the aggregated signatures of both Validation and Ratification steps.

 The main purpose of the Ratification step is to ensure provisioners are "aligned" with respect to the Validation result: if Validation result was $Valid$, it ensures a supermajority of provisioners saw such a result and hence accepted the block.
-Similarly, in case of non-$Valid$ result, it ensures a majority of provisioners will certify this iteration as failed, which, in turn, is used in determining if a winning candidate will be Attested or not (see [Finality][fin]).
+Similarly, in case of $\text{non-}Valid$ result, it ensures a majority of provisioners will certify this iteration as failed, which, in turn, is used in determining if a winning candidate will be Attested or not (see [Finality][fin]).

 ### ToC
 - [Overview](#overview)